 Yes, gum disease has been proven to have an effect on not only oral health but also overall physical health.
-When the gums are compromised by disease their role as a barrier between harmful bacteria in the mouth and the bloodstream is diminished over time.
-Patients with advanced gum disease are at a greater risk for developing other health concerns including systemic and cardiovascular disease.
+When the gums are compromised by disease, their role as a barrier between harmful bacteria in the mouth and the bloodstream is diminished over time.
+Patients with advanced gum disease are at a greater risk for developing other health concerns, including systemic and cardiovascular disease.

 Can smoking cause gum disease?

 It is not a direct cause of gum disease, but smoking will double your risk of developing gum disease.
 Smoking can impact the effectiveness of the immune system, making you more vulnerable to gum disease and infections.
 The habit of smoking also makes existing gum disease more difficult to manage.
 If you smoke, discuss it with our team when you visit.
-We can support your efforts to quit smoking and offer oral hygiene advice for managing your gum health.
+We can support your quitting smoking and offer oral hygiene advice for managing your gum health.

 Does dry mouth affect gum health?

 If you experience dry mouth as a result of a medical condition or medication, it is important to let us know when you come in for a visit.
 Dry mouth can significantly increase your risk for gum disease due to the decrease in saliva’s cleansing role in your oral health.
 We can help you manage dry mouth or a lack of saliva to protect both gum and dental health.

 If you have gum disease or are concerned about the health of your gums and are looking for a local dentist in Greeley, CO, we welcome you to join the dental family at Thompson Advanced Dentistry.
 Contact our office to schedule an appointment by calling 970.205.9614 or request a dental visit online today.